KomodoPlatform/developer-docs/docs/basic-docs/smart-chains/smart-chain-setup/smart-chain-customizations.md

 # Smart Chain Customizations

-The Komodo platform offers various default customizations for determining the underlying nature of your asset chain.
+The Komodo platform offers various default customizations for determining the underlying nature of your Smart Chain.
 The desired combination of parameters should be included with the `komodod` execution every time the asset-chain daemon is launched.

-Changing these customizations at a later time is possible, but this typically requires a hard-fork of your asset chain.
-In general, it is best to have your asset chain's parameters finalized before decentralizing the ownership of your coin.
+Changing these customizations at a later time is possible, but this typically requires a hard-fork of your Smart Chain.
+In general, it is best to have your Smart Chain's parameters finalized before decentralizing the ownership of your coin.
 Should you discover a need to change these parameters after the fact, please reach out to our development team for assistance.

 ## ac_name

 ::: warning
-All asset chains are required to set ac_name.
+All Smart Chains are required to set ac_name.
 :::

 This is the ticker symbol for the coin you wish to create.
 We recommended it consist only of numbers and uppercase letters.

 #### :pushpin: Examples:

-A simple asset chain
+A simple Smart Chain

 ```bash
 ./komodod -ac_name=HELLOWORLD -ac_supply=777777 &